-In my last article I talked about how to find Vietnamese girls for marriage or long term relationship.
+In my last article I talked about how to find a Vietnamese girl for marriage or long term relationship.

 Of course that’s just the first step.
 Next you’ll have to go through the grueling dating phase, and if you do a good job with building attraction, the two of you will eventually start a relationship.